RACV Logo

 Day 13 - Kaş - Pamukkale

 Pamukkale is an extraordinary blend of natural beauty and historical significance.
 Standing out as one of the highlights of Turkey, this incredible location is where we will spend the night!
 Over the last 14,000 years, calcium rich water from an underground thermal spring has flowed over the mountainside and slowly solidified, creating shallow white basins and twisted stalagmites.
 The water at Pamukkale is well-known for its positive effects on the skin and eyes, as well as its ability to alleviate symptoms of asthma and rheumatism.
 On arrival we’ll visit the site of Hierapolis, an ancient Greek city that sits atop the famous cascading pool terraces.
 Established by the kings of Pergamum at the end of the 2nd century BC, this ancient spa town is a UNESCO World Heritage-listed site revered for its striking natural formations and its complex Greco-Roman engineering techniques.
 Optional Excursion Whirling Dervishes – A performance about the mystical religious sect known as the Whirling Dervishes, using music and dance to induce themselves into a mystical state.
 As the ceremonial music plays, they begin to whirl, and their long skirts billow giving the impression that they are floating on air.
-1hr – from Euro 25pp (minimum 5 people)
+1hr – from Euro 25pp (minimum 5 people).
+Cash only.

 Day 14 - Pamukkale - Kuşadasi

 Kuşadası is one of Turkey’s popular beachside towns boasting an impressive 300 days of sunshine each year.
 It also serves as the gateway to the remarkable Roman ruins of Ephesus!
 Along the way we’ll visit Aphrodisias, a city dedicated to the Goddess of Love ‘Aphrodite’, which was once a prominent hub for the arts.
 The Sculpture School of Aphrodisias gained widespread recognition for its excellence.
 This is evident in the fine marble statues and architectural reliefs scattered throughout the site.
 We also see the grandeur of the biggest stadium in the classical world, which could accommodate 30,000 spectators.
 While this stadium was originally constructed for athletic competitions, it was later repurposed for various events such as games, circuses, gladiator fights, and displays of wild animals, after being damaged by an earthquake in the 7th century.
 After our sightseeing we continue on to Kuşadası.
 Optional Excursion Hot Air Balloon Ride – See the awe-inspiring UNESCO World Heritage-listed Pamukkale hot springs from a completely different angle as you take to the skies on a hot air balloon adventure.
-45mins – from Euro 210pp
+45mins – from Euro 210pp.
+Cash only.

 Day 15 - Kuşadası – Ephesus – Kuşadası